 Around the mid-seventeenth century, masonry works were carried out at the church’s external facades and within the presbytery, making its two-bay vault.
 In 1661, perhaps during subsequent renovation works, characteristic circular niches were made on the chapels.
 In the following years of the 17th and 18th centuries, the church’s interior was gradually transformed, probably devastated during the Swedish wars.
 Thorough renovation works were carried out in the years 1896-1898.
 At that time, window openings were enlarged, stained glass windows were added, the floor was replaced, a porch was added, the vaults of all three aisles and the chapel of St. Anna and the northern, chapel, which were also raised and rebuilt.
 Renovations also continued at the beginning of the 20th century, especially after a severe storm from 1903 and in 1919-1920.
 The Second World War practically did not violate the temple, despite the bombings, the damages were not big.

 The Gothic church of St. Peter and Paul was located in the northern part of the town, on a plot originally surrounded by a cemetery.
-It received the form of a three-aisle, hall building with a magnificent twelve-split eastern gable, low and short chancel closed on three sides from the east and a massive four-sided tower from the west.
+It had the form of a hall building with central nave and two aisles, with low and short chancel closed on three sides from the east and a massive four-sided tower from the west.
 The whole structure was fastened by high, stepped buttresses, between which from the north a chapel of St. Anne was added.
 On the north side, at the junction of the chancel and the aisle, a sacristy was located, while the tower was flanked by two chapels, giving the impression of being embedded in the nave.
 At the end of the sixteenth on the southern side of the nave was erected the chapel of Holy Cross.

 The façades of the west tower received modest decorations.
-Up to the height of the fourth floor, its walls are smooth, without decorations, and only on the north and west sides are topped with an arcade cornice.
+Up to the height of the fourth floor, its walls are smooth, without decorations, and only on the north and west sides are topped with an arcade cornice (perhaps the original top of the 13th-century tower).
 The two upper floors of the tower were divided by tall, pointed windows, whose task was to emit sound of bells.
 A fairly low, moulded portal with splayed jambs led to the inside of the tower, located on the axis of the west facade.
 It led to the cross vaulted porch, and then through another ogival portal to the inside of the nave of the church.

 Domańska H., Puck, Warszawa 1985.